A Symbolic Transformation Language and its Application to a Multiscale Method

 \subsection{Top rewriting}

-The Maple statement \texttt{ruleName:=[$l$,$r$]} declares the rewrite rule $\rrule{l}{r}$ as a pair and assigns it the name \texttt{ruleName}.
-The function \texttt{Transform} turns the pair \texttt{ruleName} into the transformation function \texttt{Transform(ruleName)}.
-Given a term $t$, the rewrite rule $\rrule{l}{r}$ is applied, see Definition \ref{matching:def}, on $t$ by the function application \texttt{Transform(ruleName)}$(t)$.
+The Maple$^{\mathsf{TM}}$ statement \texttt{ruleName := [$l$,$r$]} declares the rewrite rule $\rrule{l}{r}$ as a pair and assigns it the name \texttt{ruleName}.
+The function \texttt{Transform} associates to any such pair the function applying the corresponding rewrite rule at the top of any term: Given a term $t$, the function application \texttt{Transform(ruleName)}$(t)$ applies the rewrite rule $\rrule{l}{r}$ to $t$, as defined in Definition \ref{matching:def}.
 If the rule cannot be applied i.e. if \texttt{t} does not match its left side $l$, then the exception \texttt{"Fail"} is raised.
-This is the standard \emph{rewriting at the top} strategy.
+This is the standard \emph{rewriting at the top} or \emph{top rewriting} strategy.

 \begin{exmp} Consider the property $\int v+w\;dx=\int v\;dx +\int w\;dx$ of linearity of the integral.
 The rewrite rule corresponding to its application from left to right can be defined with $\ST$ as the pair